debopamgupta/config-setup/GET_GOING.md

 - **Vue snippets sdras.vue-vscode-snippets**
 - **Vetur octref.vetur**

+There might be some more extensions check out this [gist](https://gist.github.com/47b6902a8cb1cdebe1164378448bb784) for that.

 #### :pencil2: Font

 I use the font `Anonymous Pro` , `Dank Mono` , `Operator Mono`